Entity Identification¶

 Static Token Authentication¶

-In cases where the authentication affords access to sensitive data, the recommended practice is supply the token as an password as that avoids its presence in service logs.
+In cases where the authentication affords access to sensitive data, the recommended practice is supply the token in a header.

 SSO Authentication¶